Wave-Studio/JSBoard/README.md

 ## Background

-JSBoard wasen't always this clean and polished.
+JSBoard wasn't always this clean and polished.
 Its first version looked a little something like this:

 [![image](https://user-images.githubusercontent.com/69743171/130735959-dbd19c99-a094-43bc-ac6e-5d19be90212e.png)](https://jsboard.blocksnmore.repl.co/forums/)
 Yea, those were some dark days...